Portions of the website are currently unavailable.

 Information compiled by the Minnesota House of Representatives Public Information Office.

-See also: Veto Power of the Governor of Minnesota, a 1995 treatise by Peter Wattson from the Minnesota Senate Counsel and Research office, and History of the Item Veto in Minnesota, by Joel Michael from the Minnesota House Research Department.
+See also: Veto Power of the Governor of Minnesota, a 1995 treatise by Peter Wattson from the Minnesota Senate Counsel and Research office and Veto Procedures and History of the Item Veto in Minnesota, which are both written by Joel Michael from the Minnesota House Research Department.